 - The overarching plot for the first four seasons of Supernatural.
 Sam Winchester starts out as a college student who abandoned his hunting family to live a normal life and be a lawyer.
 Even when his fiance is killed and his dark destiny and powers are slowly revealed, he remains an empathetic, kind-hearted heroic character whose greatest fear is "going darkside".
 The his brother sells his soul and later dies.
 Poor grief-stricken Sam, who had previously started being more ruthless as a response to his brother's impending death, snaps and turns to doing demon blood, using his powers and allying with demons in an effort to hunt down the demon that killed his brother.
 His blind quest for revenge leads him to inadvertently start the End Of The World.
 The corruption doesn't stick though and Sam spends the next season being The Atoner.

 - In Macbeth, the eponymous character turns into The Caligula, after being a loyal general who proved himself to be heroic and have qualms about his wife's plan to take power.
 He slowly loses all moral scruples, while his wife, who pushed him to ruthlessly betray his king, feels deep remorse and is Driven to Suicide.

-- Blizzard, being found of the Black and Grey Morality and Fallen Hero tropes, does it a lot:
+- Blizzard, being fond of the Black and Grey Morality and Fallen Hero tropes, does it a lot: